section-engineering-education/engineering-education/content/articles/data-entry-support-with-html/index.md

 ### Deploying a script as a web app

 To convert Google scripts to web apps, **Google App Script** is used to perform this operation.
-To convert a script into a web app, the following procedures must be followed.
+The following procedures must be followed to convert a script into a web app.
 1. Pick the file and manage versions by creating a new version and saving it.
 2. Choose the Publish option, then deploy it as a web app from the drop-down menu.
 3. Click on the file you previously saved beneath the Project version.